AdobeDocs/document-cloud-learn.en/help/sign/admin/create-a-report.md

 # Creating a report

-Learn how to run, save, and schedule reports in Adobe Sign.
+In this video tutorial, you'll learn how to run, save, and schedule reports in Adobe Sign.

 >[!VIDEO](https://video.tv.adobe.com/v/17357?hidetitle=true)